 - 1. Characteristics of adolescence development- Physical, Cognitive, Social and Emotional.

-- 2. Difficulties during transition period- Difficulties in Social Transition, Conflicts, Social Attitude and Behavior, Influence of Peers, Conformity and Self assertiveness and Personality Integration.

-- 3. Impact of Urbanization, Economic, Social and Political changes on the construction and experience of adolescence.
+- 2. Impact of Urbanization, Economic, Social and Political changes on adolescence.

-- 4. Issues in adolescence -
+- 3. issues in adolescence and role of teacher -

-- Identity crisis
+- Identity crisis and conflicts

 - Idealism and Hero worship

-- Gender Issues
+- sexual abuse and harassment

 - Child Labour

 - Changing Family Structures

 - Peer Pressures

 - Pressure of Competition

 - Juvenile Delinquency

-- 5. Critical analysis of significant events e.g. Sexual abuse, Harassment, Gender and Poverty.

-6. Guidance and Counseling of adolescents.
+- 4. Guidance and Counseling of adolescents.